CompClimate/ccog.github.io/_pages/home.md

 # Improving ocean and climate understanding and resilience

-> We target grand challenges towards improving ocean and climate understanding and resilience.
-Solutions to the challenges humanity, and the world, face are deeply interdisciplinary, and so is our lab.
+> We target grand challenges with the aim of improving ocean and climate understanding and resilience.
+Solutions to the challenges humanity, and the world, face are inherently interdisciplinary, and so is our lab.
 Blending cutting-edge computational and Earth science tools and knowledge, we combine theory, observations, and numerics to pioneer methods and create insight.

 CCOG focuses on several research areas: